DinukaSandeepa/nextjs-ruleset/README.md

 This document outlines the ruleset and folder structure for a Next.js project using MongoDB, JavaScript, and shadcn/ui.
 The guidelines aim to ensure scalability, maintainability, and consistency across the team, addressing issues like component bloat, disorganized structure, and naming inconsistencies.

+> **🚀 Quick Start**: Use our official starter template: `npx create-next-shadcn-mongo my-app`
+> This template implements all the rules and structure outlined in this document.

 ## 1. Project Setup Rules

 - **Next.js Version**: Use the latest stable version of Next.js (e.g., 15.x or higher) with the App Router for better scalability and performance.